 Math Partners promotes student achievement in mathematics through trained volunteers.
 The program provides academic assistance to students in elementary and middle schools whose scores on Tennessee's standardized achievement test fall below the national norm.
-Funded by local corporations and the United Way, volunteers instruct students in basic skills and concepts as they provide hands-on-activities that relate to real life math usage.
-This program is funded by the United Way, local businesses, and foundations.
+Funded by local corporations, foundations and the United Way, volunteers instruct students in basic skills and concepts as they provide hands-on-activities that relate to real life math usage.